sakixchy/anime-reviews/README.md

 At the beginning of the development stage, Agile approach was initiated for project management.
 This allowed flexibility with implementing features and keeping track of tasks on hand in relation to the project.
 It was made possbil by creating user stories of each sgement of the features and adding them to the canban board.
 Here is my [Github Project](https://github.com/users/sakixchy/projects/7) where i have kept track of my progress during the development.

 ### Wireframes
 [Balsamiq](https://balsamiq.com/) was utilized to create a visual representation of a concept of the website prior to start developing it.
+These Mockup are not actual represntation of the final website but rather for planning purposes. <br>
 Below are all wireframes for this project: <br>
 <details>
     <summary>
         Desktop Wireframes